PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Experiments

 \section{Experiments}

-\textbf{Setup.} Owing to the extensive computational requirements of generating single adversarial prompt, which necessitates iterating over the entire dataset $100$ times in average.
-Thus a full-dataset evaluation, particularly on \llms, is unfeasible.
-Therefore, we adopt a sampling strategy that entails selecting a subset of samples from the validation or test sets across various datasets.
-The detailed sampling strategy is presented in Appendix~\ref{sec-append-sampling} and the statistics of each dataset and tasks are summarized in \tablename~\ref{table: task summary}.\footnote{In \tablename~\ref{table: task summary}, the last column denotes the total evaluation size for each dataset.
-For instance, there are $872$ test samples in SST2 dataset and each sample should go through $4$ \llms via $7$ adversarial attacks on $3$ prompts, thus the test size is $872 \times 4 \times 3 \times 7=73248$.} We initially assess the performance of all LLMs without prompt attacks to provide a performance baseline, which indicates that certain LLMs even do not demonstrate satisfactory performance with clean prompts, narrowing our selection to four: T5, Vicuna-13B, UL2, and \chat.
-Further details and discussions on clean prompt performance across all LLMs are available in Appendix~\ref{sec-append-exp-cleanresults} and \ref{sec-append-allllms}.
+\textbf{Setup.} The extensive computational need to generate an adversarial prompt requires iterating throughout the dataset $100$ on average.
+Therefore, the evaluation of an entire dataset using \llms is unfeasible.
+To alleviate the computational constraint and preserve a fair study process, we adopt a sampling strategy that entails selecting a subset of samples from the validation or test sets across various datasets.
+The statistics of each dataset and tasks are summarized in \tablename~\ref{table: task summary}.\footnote{In \tablename~\ref{table: task summary}, the last column denotes the total evaluation sample size for each dataset on each model.
+For instance, there are $872$ test samples in SST-2 dataset and each sample should go through $7$ adversarial attacks on $4$ types of prompts, each with $3$ prompts, thus the test size for each model is $872 \times 7 \times 4 \times 3 =73248$.} The sampling details are in \cref{sec-append-exp}.